 - Sunset cruises – Boat trips leave from Playa de Matapalo to Playas del Coco (the next bay along) why not tempt yourself to a sunset cruise.
 Usually food and drinks are included in the ticket price.
 Tickets can be purchased from reception.

-Note: Sand flies are prolific on this beach and a mere 15 minutes on Playa Matapalo will have you itching for days.
+Notee, sand flies are prolific on this beach and a mere 15 minutes on Playa Matapalo will have you itching for days.
 Always wear insect repellent with DEET or even better, cover your legs before arriving on the beach for sunset.

 Is there anything more tranquil than a Pacific Coast sunset along the shores of a Central American beach?
 Matapalo Beach/Playa Matapalo is no exception.

-Check out the Riu resorts, which are the popular Riu Guanacaste and Riu Palace Guanacaste before booking and have a browse of what each offers.
+Check out the Riu resorts.
+These are the popular Riu Guanacaste and Riu Palace Guanacaste before booking and have a browse of what each offers.

 I’d be happy staying at either the Riu Palace, Costa Rica or Riu Guanacaste, Costa Rica they are a million times the upgrade from my usual backpacker accommodation.

 Costa Rica is a tropical location and the Playa Matapalo weather can sometimes be just that.
 During the wet season you can expect high humidity and occasional rain and thunderstorms.

-Initially I was worried that I’d be bored or experience cabin fever, but thanks to the mass of things to do within the resort I didn’t once find myself getting bored.
+Initially I was worried that I’d be bored or experience cabin fever, but thanks to the mass of things to do I didn’t once find myself getting bored.